A plantain lover embarking on a global journey at the intersection of food, travel, and community.

 The Venture

 After cutting her teeth on Wall Street, Rachel left to pursue a dual Ph.D. in African American Studies and Socio-cultural Anthropology at Yale University.
 It was there that the recipe for Kelewele, her current venture, became clear to her.
 Culture.
 Food.
-Migration.
+Travel.
 Community.
-While Rachel’s love for plantains started in the U.S. (at least, as far as she can remember), it harkens back to the cultural practices of a people an ocean away in Ghana.
-Rachel launched Kelewele to showcase the diversity of Africa and its diaspora through food.
+Rachel’s love for plantains harkens back to the cultural practices of a people an ocean away in Ghana.
+Rachel launched Kelewele to celebrate the unity and diversity of Africa and its diaspora by offering unique, yet culturally familiar plantain eats alongside bespoke African travel experiences.